dmikozzz/FitnessTrackerAPI/Testing/AutomatedTests.md

     }
 ]
 ```
+### Test Details
+**Location**
+ Fitness Tracker API > Automated tests >  02.
+Expected data
+**Purpose**
+This test ensures that the API returns data in a JSON format.
 #
-# 3. Ensure that the API returns the correct HTTP status code (e.g., 400 Bad Request) for an invalid request.
+# 3. Ensure that the API returns the correct HTTP status code (e.g., 400 Bad Request) for an invalid requests.
 - #### Steps:
 - Send a GET request to: http://localhost:3000/API/kyh